 Inside and out, royalty and commoner, the city and its occupants stank, stank, stank.
 Yet compared to these fetid airs wafting from the town, Lady Glamis' body must have smelled sweet, if it’s true that human flesh, whether noblewoman or vulgar whore, has the aroma of suckling pig when it burns.

-Lady Glamis’ son, Sir John Lyon was then but 16 years old.
+Lady Glamis’ son, Sir John Lyon was only 16 years old.
 He would have seen it all from the window of his prison chamber in Edinburgh Castle: a cart loaded with crude tar barrels rumbling over the cobbles toward the execution spot on Castle Hill.
 Rowdy mobs dressed in rags or tradesmen clothes, streaming from the sunless closes and wynds between the 13-storey dark stone tenements, and the dank netherworldly maze of chambers and vaults of this fetid town.
 Pouring from the old Cow Gate, Fleshmarket Close, Coffin Lane, Blackadder, tramping through the slimy rivers of garbage, offal and night soil trickling over the cobbles, to the faggots piled on Castle Hill.

 The seventh Lord Glamis watches his mother drifting like a white rose petal on the breeze toward the pyre.
 The Doomster wrapping the iron chains around her body, around and around the wooden stake.
 The long hair as fine as Persian silk, shorn like wool off a bleeting sheep.
 Locks of deep sparkling French claret grabbed by the fist and slashed off with a knife.
 The razor scraping the bleeding scalp of every last strand of power.
 The sweat-damp tresses hissing like a viper on the pyre of glowing faggots.
 The flames blazing with a supernatural fury as Lady Glamis, Dame Janet Douglas Lyon, mother of four children, is burned alive at the stake.